 Every company works with hundreds, often even thousands of active contracts.
-From vendor agreements and employment terms to IP licenses and partnerships, contracts form the legal and commercial backbone of daily operations.
+No matter what industry, business contracts form the legal and commercial backbone of daily operations, from vendor agreements and employment terms to IP licences and partnerships.

 But often, legal departments don’t have a clear overview of what’s actually in those contracts.
 Outdated templates, missing clauses, auto-renewal surprises—these aren’t just inefficiencies.
 They’re potential liabilities.
 A structured contract audit is the first step toward regaining control.